codex-team/kohana-aliases/README.md

 ## What about cache

-Note that module's version does not include a cache scheme.
+Note that module's version does not includes a cache scheme.
 You may need `memcache` or another driver to add this feature.

 ## Repository
 <a href="https://github.com/codex-team/kohana-aliases/">https://github.com/codex-team/kohana-aliases/</a>

 ## About CodeX
-We are a small team of Web-developing fans consisting of IFMO students and graduates located in St. Petersburg, Russia.
+We are small team of Web-developing fans consisting of IFMO students and graduates located in St. Petersburg, Russia.
-Feel free to give us a feedback on <a href="mailto::team@ifmo.su">team@ifmo.su</a>
+Fell free to give us a feedback on <a href="mailto::team@ifmo.su">team@ifmo.su</a>